takemobiteam/takemobi-test.github.io/docs/index.md

 ## Destinations

 Destinations tend to be either islands or broad regions surrounding a major city.
 Island destinations include Mallorca and Zakynthos.
-Other destinations include Antalya and Cancún.
+Other destinations include Cancún and Antalya.

 **Destination Example:**